jasonrbriggs/stomp.py/README.md

 Select:

-- Version 4.0+ for both Python2.x and Python3.x - with support for STOMP 1.2 (note this version separates transport from protocol)
+- Version 4.0+ for both Python2.x and Python3.x - with support for STOMP 1.2 (note this version separates the transport mechanism from the protocol)
 - Version 3.0+ for both Python2.x and Python3.x - STOMP 1.0 and 1.1 only
-- Version 2.0.x for Python2.x, or
+- Version 2.0.x for Python2.x
-- Version 2.2+ for Python3.x

 stomp.py has been perfunctorily tested on: [ActiveMQ](http://activemq.apache.org/), [Apollo](http://activemq.apache.org/apollo/), [RabbitMQ](http://www.rabbitmq.com), [stompserver](http://stompserver.rubyforge.org), and has been reported to work with [JBossMessaging](http://www.jboss.org/jbossmessaging).
-For more info on setting up the test server (using virtualbox), contact the developer(s).
+For more info on setting up the test server (using virtualbox), contact the developer.

 Contributors